 There a number of old houses in Hoi An, which are private family residences that have been well-preserved through the centuries and are now open to share with the public.

 Address: 21 Le Loi – Hours: 7 a.m. to 9 p.m., daily

 This is one of the oldest houses in Hoi An, built at the beginning of the 19th century by the Tran family.
 Originally commissioned by a prominent mandarin Tran Tu Nhac for worshipping family ancestors and honouring family traditions.
 The house, designed and built using traditional rules of Feng Shui, sits amongst a garden of ornamental plants, including fruit trees and flowers.
 The home contains relics and items of historical interest, such as an original sword and seal, and remaining in similar condition to two centuries ago.

 Address: 129 Tran Phu – Hours: 8 a.m. to 9 p.m., daily

-The current owner is a direct descendant of the founding family, who has maintained the home in superb condition, keeping the original furnishings and antiques, but resisting the typical tourism approach of using the family home to sell souvenirs.
+The current owner is a direct descendant of the founding family, maintaining the home in superb condition.
+Keeping the original furnishings and antiques, but resisting the typical tourism approach of using the family home to sell souvenirs.
 The family has lived on the land for centuries, though the current structure was built in the 1850s.
-Early on, it was a prominent bookseller in the region, selling foreign philosophical texts, as well as local Vietnamese and Chinese literature.
-Later, it was used as a medicinal dispensary and a central meeting point for various political groups through the decades.
+Early on, a prominent bookseller in the region, selling foreign philosophical texts, as well as local Vietnamese and Chinese literature.
+Later, used as a medicinal dispensary and a central meeting point for various political groups through the decades.

 Nguyễn Tường Family’s Chapel